Show Filters

 Typical Business Case Metrics

-Shared services business cases typically have several financial metrics that are used for comparison to other cases or internal projects, as well as performance “takeaways” for the business.
-We focus primarily on the internal rate of return and payback period in this summary, as comparing net present value across organizations can be more challenging.
+Business cases typically have several financial metrics which are used for benchmark comparisons to other cases or internal projects, as well as performance “take-aways” for the business.
+We focus primarily on internal rate of return and payback period in this summary, as comparing net present value across organizations can be more challenging.

 Overall Results

-Across shared services business cases, we find that the median internal rate of return (IRR) is 39%, and the median payback period is three and a half years.
-Our data indicate that companies in the top quartile achieve returns of 109% or more and pay off investments in 23 months or less.
+Across shared services business cases, the median shared services ROI, expressed as internal rate of return (IRR), is 39%, with a median payback period of three and a half years.
+Top-quartile companies achieve returns of 109% or more and pay off investments in 23 months or less.
 However, even the bottom quartile results show positive outcomes for the business.

-We conducted further analysis by industry and discovered that the industries showing the most potential for shared services cost savings with a shared services model include the public sector (government, non-profit, education), manufacturing, retail, and energy.
+Further analysis by industry shows that the highest-potential sectors for shared services cost savings include the public sector (government, non-profit, education), manufacturing, retail, and energy.
 Business cases developed for clients in these industries resulted in higher average annual savings per employee served with a shared services model.
 In the energy and utilities sector, the average percentage of labor costs saved relative to full-time equivalent (FTE) reduction is much lower.
-When considering FTE reductions, the life sciences and pharmaceutical industries also show significant potential.
+When looking at FTE reductions, the life sciences and pharmaceutical industry also shows vast potential.

 Recent examples of business cases represent data-driven projections before launching shared services, illustrating the scale of savings clients target as they build the case for change: